kawaicheung/naming-things/manuscript/01_Intro.md

 I told Mike about my conundrum.
 Immediately, he suggested using the word _import_ instead.
 Ah hah!

 There's a heftiness to the word _import_.
-Whenever I think about importing data, I envision metal gear icons spinning slowly and CPU graphs spiking briefly.
-Even when you import things in the real world, it has that same feeling-- huge cargo ships coming to port across the ocean and offloading a large amount of goods.
+Whenever I think about importing data, I think metal gear icons spinning slowly and CPU graphs spiking.
+Even when you import things in the real world, it has that same feeling of heft--huge cargo ships coming to port across the ocean lugging a large amount of goods.

 And unlike migrate, the word import doesn't feel like data is leaving one place and going to another.
 I typically think of importing data from a file I've uploaded, where I know that data isn't being removed from the file.
 I also don't necessarily expect this one-to-one mapping between my data and the imported data.
 Import seems like the perfect word to use.